MRBBATES1/CustomEmojis/README.md

 Please note you use the behaviour pack at your own risk.
 This is useing experimental mode and should be done on a copy of your world.

+Due to changes in the gametest system the behaviour pack now has a minimum version of 1.19

 __Featured In:__

 [How To Add Custom Emojis in Minecraft Bedrock edition](https://youtu.be/_qeKUrbaHqg)